 Rewards and punishment should be seen as a “foot-in-the-door.”
 Once we get students’ attention, we use the opportunity to start building intrinsic motivation.
-If we rely too heavily on rewards and punishments, they eventually lose their impact.
+If we rely too heavily on rewards and punishments, the tools eventually lose their impact.

 Encouragement and Support

-In the center of the spectrum are encouragement and support.
+In the center of the spectrum are the “transitional” strategies of encouragement and support.

 Encouragement is similar to rewards and punishment.
-We are still using external motivation to improve effort and behavior.
-But the key difference is we are not using items with tangible value.
+They still rely on external motivators.
+But the key difference is we don’t use anything with tangible value.
 Instead of giving candy, we’re giving high-fives.
 When a student misbehaves, we hold them after class for the “I know you can do better” conversation.

 Surprisingly, encouragement doesn’t decrease intrinsic motivation the way rewards and punishment do.
 Some psychologists argue that even praise and disapproval are harmful.
 While I see their point, my guess is that these folks have never been classroom teachers.
-I just don’t see how this thinking could apply to a school setting.
+I just don’t see how we can avoid these entirely in a school setting.

 Any time a student doesn’t meet our expectations, we need to know whether it’s because of willingness or ability.
-This is central to the Situational Leadership model.
-I completed this program as a manager for Starbucks Corporation.
-When I returned to the classroom, I found the model incredibly relevant and useful.
+This distinction is key to the Situational Leadership, model (a certification I completed as a Starbucks employee).

 Rewards, punishment, and encouragement are all designed to increase students’ willingness to meet our expectations.
-Too often, we assume that students don’t want to do their homework, follow directions, or sit quietly.
+But we can’t just assume that students don’t want to do their homework, follow directions, or sit quietly.
 In fact, it’s just as common for students to be unable to meet our expectations.

-Motivation requires that students feel they have control over their outcomes.
 When we set expectations that are out of reach, students lose motivation.
 Supporting students means letting them know that success is within their reach.
-It can include scaffolding, or even modifying expectations so that students can achieve success.
+This can include scaffolding, or even modifying expectations so that students are capable of success.

 Trust and Ownership

-As students feel encouraged and supported, we can move away from extrinsic motivators.
-Using trust as a motivator means that students because they believe we have their interests at heart.
+As students feel encouraged and supported, we begin to move away from extrinsic motivators.
+Using trust as a motivator means that students follow us because they believe we have their interests at heart.
+Because they want to be like us.
 If we tell them learning the parts of speech is important, they do it because of the relationship we have with them.

 Ownership means they are motivated by their own long-term goals.
 They see how their behavior and achievement contributes to the success they want for themselves.